pvchk/interviewcards-playwright/README.md

 # Java Playwright Test Automation Project

-A Java-based test automation project using Playwright for browser automation.
+A Java-based test automation project using Playwright for browser automation with Allure reporting.

 ## Prerequisites